Vedant-Dalavi/ai_observability_platform/README.md

 - How to generate synthetic microservice logs
 - How to connect Node.js to Kafka using KafkaJS
 - Successfully produced logs and validated them via kafka-console-consumer

+# Day 3

+## What I learned today:

+- How Kafka consumers work
+- How to use aiokafka in Python
+- How to clean/validate logs
+- How Parquet storage works
+- Built consumer that writes Bronze layer data